 What was released?

-The DC Department of Energy & Environment (DOEE) published the proposed rules for BEPS, the proposed Standards per property type, and updates to the Benchmarking requirements.
+The DC Department of Energy & Environment (DOEE) published the proposed rules for BEPS compliance, the final Standards per property type, and updates to the Benchmarking requirements.

 The Standards for the First Compliance Cycle of BEPS

 The Standards (also referred to as the “BEPS Establishment Regulations”), the median levels of performance with which the BEPS compliance rules will apply per property type, were finalized on April 30, 2021.
 This includes performance targets based on ENERGY STAR score (for buildings that received a score) and Source EUI (for buildings that did not receive an ENERGY STAR score).

 For more information on how the Standards were calculated, DOEE released a guide with information on how the property type groups, metrics, and standards were developed.